 - Each room must have an accessible exit, and all exits must be clearly marked

-The codes imposed on assembly buildings impact the size and seating you can use in your church design.
+A benefit of pew chairs is that they allow for pew-like arrangements that are easily movable.
+But the codes imposed on assembly buildings impact the size and seating you can use in your church design.
 Further, if you plan to include a daycare facility in the church, specific standards must be met.
 These regulations include room sizes and how many exits must be added to each room.